LVPlayground/playground/javascript/features/communication/README.md

         this.communication_.addDelegate(this);
     }

-    // All messages that start with "log:" will be logged to the server's console. onPlayerText(player, message) {
+    // All messages that start with "log:" will be logged to the server's
+    // console instead of being distributed to all online players. onPlayerText(player, message) {
         if (!message.startsWith('log:'))
             return false;  // the message is not meant for this feature